-- 17.7.1 For the purposes of this policy, visitor accommodation is taken to refer primarily to service accommodation such as hotels, guest accommodation and serviced apartments, non-serviced accommodation such as self-catering units and alternative accommodation such as hostels and group accommodation and includes ancillary and ordinarily incidental facilities and staff accommodation associated with, and located on, the sites of such establishments.
-For the purposes of this policy, visitor accommodation also includes camping. - 17.7.2 The Strategic Land Use Plan states it to be essential that sufficient, good quality visitor accommodation across all types and grades is available to meet demand and to allow growth of the visitor economy. - The Strategic Land Use Plan directs the development of new visitor accommodation towards the Main Centres and Main Centre Outer Areas as part of the spatial strategy and policies in the Island Development Plan support visitor accommodation in these areas and also make provision for some visitor accommodation development within Local Centres.
-Therefore, the Island Development Plan makes provision for new visitor accommodation Outside of the Centres only through the change of use of existing buildings or conversion of redundant buildings where such proposals would need to comply with Policies GP16(A): Conversion of Redundant Buildings and GP16(B): Conversion of Redundant Buildings Demolition and Redevelopment, or where the proposals involve the creation of a campsite and in all cases accord with the relevant policies of the Island Development Plan. - 17.7.4 With regard to camping, the States of Guernsey Commerce and Employment Department seeks to support and develop the Island's camping and 'glamping' offer, as part of the aim to enhance visitor accommodation in the Island.
+17.7.3.
+The Strategic Land Use Plan directs the development of new visitor accommodation towards the Main Centres and Main Centre Outer Areas as part of the spatial strategy and policies in the Island Development Plan support visitor accommodation in these areas and also make provision for some visitor accommodation development within Local Centres.
+Therefore, the Island Development Plan makes provision for new visitor accommodation Outside of the Centres only through the change of use of existing buildings or conversion of redundant buildings where such proposals would need to comply with Policies GP16(A): Conversion of Redundant Buildings and GP16(B): Conversion of Redundant Buildings - Demolition and Redevelopment, or where the proposals involve the creation of a campsite and in all cases accord with the relevant policies of the Island Development Plan.

+17.7.4.
+With regard to camping, the States is seeking to support and develop the Island's camping and 'glamping' offer, as part of the aim to enhance visitor accommodation in the Island.
 Camping, in its various forms, is a low-impact form of development on greenfield land that can bring redundant land back into use or support farm diversification which allows farms to develop their businesses while minimising environmental impacts.
 Any proposal for a new campsite, or for works to existing campsites, that includes movable structures for accommodation, such as fully-equipped tents, tepees, yurts, tree-houses, safari tents and motor homes, will generally be supported where the use of the site and ancillary development would not have a significant adverse effect on the visual quality and landscape character of the locality and where the site does not fall within an Agriculture Priority Area.
-In order to maintain the long-term character of greenfield land the Environment Department will generally attach a planning condition to any planning permission to ensure that all structures are removed from the site upon cessation of use or when no longer required.
-Where a proposal does fall within an Agriculture Priority Area such proposals will be supported where it is successfully demonstrated, to the satisfaction of the Environment Department, that the land does not, or could not, positively contribute to the commercial agricultural use of the Agriculture Priority Area or cannot practicably be used for commercial agriculture without unacceptable adverse environmental impacts.
+In order to maintain the long-term character of greenfield land the Authority will generally attach a planning condition to any planning permission to ensure that all structures are removed from the site upon cessation of use or when no longer required.
+Where a proposal does fall within an Agriculture Priority Area such proposals will be supported where it is demonstrated that the land cannot positively contribute to the commercial agricultural use of the Agriculture Priority Area or cannot practicably be used for commercial agriculture without unacceptable adverse environmental impacts.